 A particular Lupinus species, Lupinus polyphyllus (known as garden lupin) is used exclusively for ornamental purposes and considered as an invasive herb in North America, Europe, Australia and New Zealand.

 The first written records of human lupin consumption date back to the ancient Egyptian, Greek, Roman, and Pre-Incan civilizations.
 Lupin plants were popular as a cover crop during the 17th and 18th centuries, and their ability to fix nitrogen was commonly used for soil-improvement.

-Lupin meal, for bread and other culinary purposes, was widely popular during the 19th century across Spain and Italy.
+Lupin meal, used for making bread and other culinary purposes, was widely popular during the 19th century across Spain and Italy.
 More recently, in the 20th century, several species of lupin were cultivated in the southern United States, particularly in areas with poor soils.

-LUPIN'S MEAL AND FLOUR WERE MADE FROM COOKED, DRIED, AND GROUND BEANS IN ORDER TO ELIMINATE ANY TRACE OF TOXIC ALKALOIDS.
+LUPIN MEAL AND FLOUR WERE MADE FROM COOKED, DRIED, AND GROUND BEANS IN ORDER TO ELIMINATE ANY TRACE OF TOXIC ALKALOIDS.

 It wasn't until the early 20th century that German scientists subjected lupin to a process of hybridization in order to transform it into a modern commercial crop.
-The successful development of "sweet lupin" varieties, with lower levels of bitter alkaloids, sparked the popularity of these legumes across Europe, quickly spreading to Australia, where more sweet lupins are produced nowadays than anywhere else in the world.6
+The successful development of "sweet lupin" varieties, with lower levels of bitter alkaloids, sparked the popularity of these legumes across Europe, quickly spreading to Australia, where more sweet lupins are produced nowadays than anywhere else in the world.9